 - Working hard to breathe (noisy breathing, grunting, using extra muscles to breathe, breathing rapidly)

 - No breathing (lack of respiratory effort, or apnea)

 Exams and Tests

-Before birth, the fetal monitor may show a slow heart rate.
+Before birth, the fetal monitor may show a slow heart rate that is slower than expected.
 During delivery or at birth, meconium can be seen in the amniotic fluid and on the infant.

-The infant may need help with breathing or heartbeat right after birth, and may have a low Apgar score.
+The infant may need help with breathing or heartbeat right after birth.
+They may have a low Apgar score.

-The health care team will listen to the infant's chest with a stethoscope and may hear abnormal breath sounds, especially coarse, crackly sounds.
+The health care team will listen to the infant's chest with a stethoscope.
+This may reveal abnormal breath sounds, especially coarse, crackly sounds.

 A chest x-ray may show patchy or streaky areas in the infant's lungs.

 A special care team should be present when the baby is born if traces of meconium are found in the amniotic fluid.
 This happens in more than 10% of normal pregnancies.
 If the baby is active and crying, no treatment is needed.